-After School With SAL-Held at the Boys and Girls Club (5212 Lemon Hill, Sacramento) every Tuesday and Thursday afternoon.
-This program offers kids the opportunity to hang out and interact with SAL deputies after school at the club.
+After School With SAL-This program is held at the Boys and Girls Club (5212 Lemon Hill, Sacramento) every Tuesday and Thursday afternoon.
+The program offer members the opportunity to hang out and interact with SAL deputies after school at the club.
 SAL Deputies spend the afternoon either helping the students with their homework, playing games or simply just hanging out!

 Cooking with SAL-Offers kids at the Boys and Girls Club (5212 Lemon Hill, Sacramento) the opportunity to learn how to cook various types of food with guidance from SAL deputies.

 Council for Young Men- SAL deputies conduct a Council for Young Men program at Bowling Green Elementary and the Boys and Girls Club in South Sacramento each week.
 The Council for Young Men is a nationally recognized mentoring/intervention program geared towards at-risk youth, reinforcing the purpose of making good choices.
 The class also helps deputies make and foster mentoring relationships.
 School administration identified several students to participate in the program that could benefit from structure and a positive forum to address anger and behavioral issues.

 FC SAL-Provides an opportunity for youth to participate in competitive soccer leagues and clinics coached by SAL deputies.
 Each student has to provide report cards and be in good standing at school to participate in the program.

 Friday Night Hoops- Every Friday at the Family Life Center (4039 14th Ave).
-Friday Night Hoops provides kids 12 to 17 an opportunity to show off their basketball skills and interact with deputies on a positive level on an inside basketball gym.
-During the event, SAL purchases different kinds of food for the kids to enjoy!
+Friday Night Hoops provides kids 12 to 17 an opportunity to show off their basketball skills and interact with deputies in a positive setting at a basketball gym.
+During the event, SAL provides a variety of meals for all the kids to enjoy.

 Futsal with SAL- SAL has partnered with Foothill Middle School to run an indoor soccer program, called futsal, inside the school's gymnasium.
 The event is an ongoing activity hosted on Tuesdays during the lunchtime periods.
 In addition, SAL deputies run "Futsal Friday" events in the gymnasium after school.